 Each and every day we work hard to provide you with safe, dependable, high-quality drinking water, and extensive water quality testing is conducted to assure that you continue to receive this high-quality water.
-Your drinking water met or exceeded all regulatory requirements in 2016.
+Your drinking water again met or exceeded all regulatory requirements in 2017.

 The Albemarle County Service Authority (ACSA) and Rivanna Water and Sewer Authority (RWSA), in partnership with the Virginia Department of Health (VDH), work cooperatively to ensure that our customers receive a safe and reliable supply of drinking water.
 For the Red Hill system, the ACSA collects, treats, stores, and distributes this potable water supply to you.